techthoughts2/PoshGram/docs/Send-TelegramMediaGroup.md

 # Send-TelegramMediaGroup

 ## SYNOPSIS
-Sends Telegram a group of photos or videos as an almbum via Bot API from locally sourced media
+Sends Telegram a group of photos or videos as an album via Bot API from locally sourced media

 ## SYNTAX